WenchenLi/TLDR-youtube-LLM/README.md

 # TLDR-youtube-LLM
 Youtube for people with no patience-aka TLDR youtube with help of LLM to speed up the information gathering and learnining.
 If you feel watching youtube is too much time consumed just to aquire some info and knowledge but you still want to learn more with better efficiency, this app is for you.
 We let the LLM to read the script with corresponding timestamp so you can easily ask and navigate the content in your control than you have to watch the whole thing.

+##  Key Features:🚀 Time saving youtube watching/chatting
+- **summarize the video with key points:** initiate the youtube with keypoints summarzied to start the conversation
+- **support jump to to the keypoint in video:** parse the script to support you jump to the youtube video at certain timestamp when it talks about that point

 ![screencapture-localhost-8501-2024-11-12-23_01_35](https://github.com/user-attachments/assets/7b732c70-5cb1-4045-8578-c2898e652016)